Luca Pontigo

-Luca Alonso Pontigo Marín (/es/, born 25 November 1994) is a Chilean footballer who plays as a striker for San Antonio Unido in the Segunda División Profesional de Chile.
+Luca Alonso Pontigo Marín (/es/, born 25 November 1994) is a Chilean footballer who plays as a striker for Lota Schwager.

 Club career

 In 2023, Pontigo played for Deportes Copiapó. the next year, he switched to San Antonio Unido in the Segunda División Profesional de Chile.

+In 2026, Pontigo joined Lota Schwager in the Segunda División Profesional de Chile.

 International career

 Pontigo represented Chile U17 at the 2010 South American Games.